closetgeekshow/GPTPromptExperiments/Generic/inferring-experts.md

 ### Prompt Pattern

-> For each major claim, identify required evidence and the expert most likely to validate it.
+> For each major claim, identify the *type of evidence* required and infer the **general class of expert** most likely to validate it.

 ### Strengths

 * RAG‑friendly
-* Ties experts to concrete artifacts
+* Anchors experts to evidence, not tools

 ---